frob/frob.github.com/content/posts/2015-10-25-add-an-api-to-your-jekyll-blog.md

 ## Footnotes

 Jekyll complains about using ```ruby nill``` for a layout type.
 It doesn't break, but I also create two layout templates json_default.json and json.json.
-Now that it is working, I will rename the templates to something abit more meaningful:
+Now that it is working, I will rename the templates to something a bit more meaningful:

 ```bash
 default.json